Aquarium Substrate Amount Calculator

 | Water displacement | installed bed volume x displacement factor | Approximates lost fill volume for dosing and water-change planning. |

-The range controls keep the planning model within practical bounds: hardscape allowance is limited to 0% to 60%, reserve to 0% to 35%, and water displacement factor to 30% to 100%.
-Positive length, width, at least one positive depth, positive density, and a positive package size are required before the bag plan can be produced.
+The allowed planning ranges keep out extreme values that would make the estimate misleading: hardscape allowance is limited to 0% to 60%, reserve to 0% to 35%, and water displacement factor to 30% to 100%.
+Positive length, width, at least one positive depth, positive density, and a positive package size are required before a bag plan can be produced.

 Accuracy Notes: